"Office of the Procurement Ombudsman Helps" Stories

 Office of the Procurement Ombudsman's intervention ensures fairness of a contract award process

-OPO received a complaint regarding intellectual property (IP) rights related to the award of a contract by a federal federal organization.
+OPO received a complaint regarding intellectual property (IP) rights related to the award of a contract by a federal organization.
 The complainant claimed the winning bidder did not possess the IP rights and should have been deemed non-compliant with the terms and conditions of the request for proposal (RFP).
 OPO does not have the jurisdiction to determine whether IP rights have been infringed.
 However, OPO did contact the federal organization and at some point after, a business decision was made to terminate the contract.

 "I wanted to let you know that I finally received a federal organizational response to my letter objecting to the award of a contract to a firm who we claimed had copied our Intellectual Property (IP) and called it their own.
-We won a victory "of sorts" when the letter confirmed that (the federal organisation) has, in accordance with the contract terms, recently accepted the firm's decision to terminate the contract.
-I can only surmise what dialogue occurred between the federal organisation and the awarded firm, which led to the firm electing to terminate their contract.In the meantime, I wanted to thank you for your efforts and involvement during the past process."
+We won a victory "of sorts" when the letter confirmed that (the federal organization) has, in accordance with the contract terms, recently accepted the firm's decision to terminate the contract.
+I can only surmise what dialogue occurred between the federal organization and the awarded firm, which led to the firm electing to terminate their contract.In the meantime, I wanted to thank you for your efforts and involvement during the past process."

 Bidding period extension request accepted

 A supplier contacted a federal organization requesting clarification on a request for proposal (RFP); the supplier's question went unanswered for three weeks.
 Once the questions were answered, the supplier asked for an extension of the bid closing date.
 The request was denied, so the supplier contacted OPO alleging the federal organization had provided inadequate time to prepare the bid.
 OPO intervened and determined that the questions and answers were improperly posted on MERX™.
 As a result, the federal organization agreed to extend the bid closing date.